Businesses worldwide have referred to Japanese work culture to understand why companies in Japan perform so well.

 Traditionally, Japanese work culture was known for long working hours.
 However, recent government initiatives and changing societal attitudes have led to a greater focus on work-life balance.

-This was reflected in the OECD Work-Life Balance in Japan report, which highlighted the need for work-life balance in any organization that seeks high productivity.
+This was emphasized in the OECD Work-Life Balance report on Japan, which underscored the importance of work-life balance for any organization aiming to achieve high productivity.

 Lesson: Prioritize work-life balance initiatives to improve employee well-being and productivity.